-Fig.2: Digital optical modules (DOMs) are spherical, pressure resistant glass spheres, each containing a

-Hamamatsu photomultiplier tube (PMT) of 25 cm diameter and the associated electronics necessary for waveform digitization [5, 6].
+Fig.2: Digital optical modules (DOMs) are spherical, pressure resistant glass spheres, each containing a Hamamatsu photomultiplier tube (PMT) of 25 cm diameter and the associated electronics necessary for waveform digitization [5, 6].
 IceCube detects neutrinos by observing Cherenkov radiation from the charged particles produced in neutrino interactions.
 Different event topologies allow for an easy separation of charge-current muon neutrino interactions from other interactions.
-The first case produces a muon that carries on average 80% of the energy of an energetic neutrino or 50% for a neutrino of 10 GeV.
+The first case produces an energetic muon that creates a track-like pattern in the detector.
+The muon carries on average 80% of the energy of an energetic neutrino or 50% for a neutrino of 10 GeV.
 Electron and tau neutrino interactions show similar spherical topologies (cascade) that are generally indistinguishable with exception of yet to be observed double bang events caused by the boosted lifetime of taus in the PeV range [7-10].
 In neutral-current interactions a small fraction of the neutrino energy is transferred to a nuclear target, resulting in a cascade produced by the hadronic shower.